-- How many people (including gamers) do you think have even heard of The Great Video Game Crash of 1983?
-Let alone know that it nearly spelled the end for console gaming as a whole?
+- How many people (including gamers not into gaming history) do you think have even heard of The Great Video Game Crash of 1983?
+Let alone know that it nearly spelled the end for console gaming in North America as a whole?

-- Virtually any webcomic, no matter how popular, will go almost entirely ignored by the mainstream media.
-This can be observed by their Wikipedia articles — many webcomic articles have been deleted, while the few holdouts are widely padded with self-reference, and at best one or two third-party sources.
-Homestuck, for example, achieved utterly preposterous levels of fame (and infamy), but outside the internet-comics community it's a non-entity; the author did a signing event at a Comic-Con, and the staff were unprepared for the gigantic mob of fans that showed up.
+- Homestuck achieved utterly preposterous levels of fame (and infamy), but outside the internet-comics community it's a non-entity; the author did a signing event at a Comic-Con, and the staff was unprepared for the gigantic mob of fans that showed up.
 Newspaper Comics and superhero comics still reign supreme in mass-media-land, but a few webcomics have ascended to mainstream notability:

 - xkcd, the official Nerd Comic and probably the most well-known webcomic to the general public, though it has many competitors in the nerdy-people community.